IlyaasK/website/content/posts/attached.md

 Avoidants use sex to distance themselves.
 May even only focus on PiV with rules like no kissing.
 An avoidant's inner circle is also treated like shit - if you are ashamed to tell others how you are treated and are surprised when people tell you how sweet, nice, or considerate your mate is.

-Naisha brought out the avoidant in me.
-Is nida also doing so?
+Naisha brought out the anxious in me.
+Is Roof also doing so?

 When broken up. heat yourself, eat good food, exercise and cuddle with a friend or be pet by them.